TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Evaluation

-We deploy a number of pre-production x86 CPUs with FPGA-based CXL-Memory expansion card that support CXL 1.1 specification.
-Memory attached to that expansion card shows up to the OS as a CPU-less NUMA node.
-Although our current FPGA-based CXL cards has around 250ns higher latency than our eventual target, we use them for the functional validation in this work.
+{\bf Experimental Setup.} We deploy a number of pre-production x86 CPUs with FPGA-based CXL-Memory expansion card that support CXL 1.1 specification.
+Memory attached to the expansion card shows up to the OS as a CPU-less NUMA node.
+Although our current FPGA-based CXL cards have around 250ns higher latency than our eventual target, we use them for the functional validation.

-{\it We have confirmation from two major x86 CPU vendors that the access latency to CXL-memory is similar as the remote latency on a dual-socket system.} That's why, for performance evaluation, we primarily use dual-socket systems and configure them to mimic our target CXL-enabled systems.
-We turn a typical dual-socket systems into a CXL-like systems with one CPU socket and one CPU-less memory node) according to the guidance of our CPU vendors.
+{\it We have confirmation from two major x86 CPU vendors that the access latency to \cxlmem is similar to the remote latency on a dual-socket system.} For performance evaluation, we primarily use dual-socket systems and configure them to mimic our target CXL-enabled system's characteristics (one memory node with all active CPU cores and one CPU-less memory node) according to the guidance of our CPU vendors.
 For baseline, we disable the memory node and CPU cores on a socket while enabling sufficient memory on another socket.
 Here, single memory node serves the whole working set.

-\begin{denseitemize} \item We effectively disable all CPU cores on socket-1 by excluding them from scheduler via {\it isolcpu} kernel option and binding all NIC channels to socket-0 CPU cores; \item We configure per-socket memory capacity and bandwidth via channel/rank-disabling BIOS option and {\it memmap} kernel option. \item We fine-tune the interconnect frequency on socket-1 to have the idle-state remote NUMA latency match the CXL-memory latency projection from our CXL ASIC vendor. \end{denseitemize} For baseline, we just disable all memory on socket-1 while enabling sufficient memory on socket-0.
-In the following sub-sections, we compare TPP against default Linux kernel (in \S\ref{subsec:tpp-effectiveness}), and default NUMA Balancing and AutoTiering, two state-of-the-art page placement mechanisms for tiered-memory system (in \S\ref{subsec:tpp-counterparts}).